epignatelli/helx/README.md

 - [gymnax](https://github.com/RobertTLange/gymnax)
 - [ivy_gym](https://github.com/unifyai/gym)
 ---
-## Adding a new environment library

-To add a new library requires three steps:
-1. Implement the `helx.environment.Environment` interface for the new library.
-See the [dm_env](helx/environment/dm_env.py) implementation for an example.
-1. Implement serialisation (to `helx`) of the following objects:
-    - `helx.environment.Timestep`
-    - `helx.spaces.Discrete`
-    - `helx.spaces.Continuous`
-2. Add the new library to the [`helx.environment.make_from`](helx/environment/interop.py#L16) function to tell `helx` about the new protocol.

----
 ## The `helx.agents.Agent` interface

 An `helx` agent interface is designed as the minimal set of functions necessary to *(i)* interact with an environment and *(ii)* reinforcement learn.